stewcop23/LinAlgExtras/README.md

 # Extra Resources for APSC 174

-Dont worry if youre feeling lost in APSC 174, all of the profs are bad.
+Dont worry if youre feeling lost in APSC 174, all of the profs have difficulties effectively teaching the course material.
 These resources will be provided as a way of augmenting our learning in ways that *hopefully* make more sense than the lectures we are given.

 ***This is not a replacement of attending lectures!!*** There is material that is covered in class that is so weird and niche that I won't be able to find resources for it.